rachelriv/cmsi386/homework3/README.md

 (b)

-What the programmer was probably expecting the second newline to end the declaration/initialization of `a`, but in fact, the code is initializing `a` to be `b + b(4+5).toString(16)`.
+The programmer was probably expecting the second newline to end the declaration/initialization of `a`, but in fact, the code is initializing `a` to be `b + b(4+5).toString(16)`.
 This will get us a `TypeError` because `b` is not a